newtykip/osu-profile/readme.md

 <div align="center">
     <img src="readme.gif">
-    <h1>osu-profile</h1>
+    <h1>osu!profile</h1>
 </div>

-osu-profile is a GitHub Action that makes use of [about.newtt.me](https://about.newtt.me/)'s /api/osu endpoint to get statistics about an osu!profile, and inject them into a GitHub profile readme.
+osu!profile is a GitHub Action that makes use of [about.newtt.me](https://about.newtt.me/)'s /api/osu endpoint to get statistics about an osu! profile, and inject them into a GitHub profile readme.

 It makes use of HTML comments and tags to inject this data - you can find important information about using this action for yourself below.